WilliamStam/LiteStarPOC/readme.md

 setting up the routes with a `guards=[Authorize(...)]` kickstarts the process. (`api/segment1/routes.py`)

+(the user: UserUodel dependency injection here is immaterial. ive just included it for viewing purposes. the user is found by the middleware instead)

 ```python
     @get("/open")
     async def open(self, request: Request, user: UserModel) -> str: